The remedy for overmedication is deprescribing.

-In a favorite song of mine, Remedy by The Zac Brown Band, it talks of ‘Love as the remedy’, as it helps us to ‘Live stronger and wiser’.
-According to the song love makes the world a better place.
-Love yourself enough to be kind to yourself, to review your meds honestly, ask questions, and take action to optimize your meds with your health care team.
+A favorite song of mine, Remedy by The Zac Brown Band, talks of ‘Love as the remedy’, as it helps us to ‘Live stronger and wiser’.
+According to the song, love makes the world a better place.
+Love yourself enough to be kind to yourself, review your meds honestly, ask questions, and take action to optimize your meds with your health care team.
 When you feel better it’s easier to love others.

 Medication Optimization Plan (MOP)

 Step 1: Fill out the WISE and WELL Medication List.
-Place questions marks in areas that you are uncertain.
-Ask yourself if you are self-medicating any ailments with over the counter, supplement, or herbal products.
+Place questions marks in areas that you are uncertain about.
+Ask yourself if you are self-medicating any ailments with over-the-counter, supplement, or herbal products.

 Step 2: Prepare questions to ask your health care team.
 Use the WISE and WELL Question List to help guide you and add in any questions from your medication list.